-An Introduction to the Six Characteristics of Rhetorical Discourse
+Overview of the Six Characteristics of Rhetorical Discourse

-This study observes six distinguishing characteristics of rhetorical discourse; the footprints the art of rhetoric leaves on messages.
+This literature observes six distinguishing characteristics of rhetorical discourse; the footprints the art of rhetoric leaves on messages.
 Messages or thoughts crafted to fulfil the principles (or criteria) of rhetoric is what is called rhetorical discourse.

 Not all discourse or speech that might meaningfully be termed rhetoric fulfills all of these criteria, but the criteria will serve as a basis for identifying, understanding, and responding to rhetorical discourse.
 We examine each one of these six criteria in turn, beginning with the most fundamental quality.

 Regardless of the goal at which it is directed, a discourse that fulfils the criteria of rhetoric involves forethought or planning.
 Choices are made and questions are raised when people decides how they will address their audiences; the important questions they face when planning a message include the following:

 The fulfillment of forethought or planning brings to the fore a second characteristic of rhetorical discourse.
 Rhetoric is planned with some audience in mind to creates attention and receptivity and good will.
 Audience, in this regard, does not strictly refer to the traditional conception of a large group of people seated in rows of chairs in large hall.
 A small group of employees at work or a small class of people in a specific field also constitutes an audience.
 A rhetor may adapt his/her discourse to appeal to the values, experiences, beliefs, and aspirations of the imagined audience.

 Twentieth-century rhetorical theorist Kenneth Burke used the term “identification” to refer to the bond between rhetors and their audiences, finding identification crucial to cooperation, consensus, compromise, and action.